isb855/NL2SBVR/README.md

 # NL2SBVR
-A SBVR editor to edit and generate SBVR rules
+A SBVR editor to edit and generate SBVR vocabulary and rules by Dr. Imran Bajwa